-There are 20 nursing homes located in Orlando, Florida, servicing a population of 878,243 people.
-Remarkably, this place's nursing homes received an excellent city grade of A-.
-A city grade of this caliber is uncommon in a city with so many nursing homes.
+There are 8 nursing homes located in Orlando, Florida, servicing a population of 878,243 people.
+This place's nursing homes received an excellent city grade of B+.
+A city grade of this caliber is relatively uncommon in a city with so many nursing homes.
 This is a well above average grade with the vast majority of cities receiving a B or lower.
-Finally, this city's category grades were every bit as impressive as its city grade.
-You can find more information about these in the next paragraph.
+You can continue reading to learn more about how this city's nursing homes fared in our category grades.

 In addition to having excellent nursing homes overall, this city really excelled in the category of inspections, where it received an A-.
 Very few cities performed better in this area.
 Our inspection ratings are tied to several pieces of information found on the a nursing home's recent inspection reports.
 Places that score well in this category typically have very few deficiencies on those reports.
 Most importantly, these facilities generally do not have any severe deficiencies which are associated with endangerment of patients.
 Orlando also excelled in the category of health long-term care with a grade of B+.
 Wrapping up its quality report card, we gave Orlando favorable grades for our short-term care and nursing areas as well.